David Campese: Australia vs South Africa

-In My Game Your Game David Campese is reported calling the third Test against South Africa from 1993 one of the greatest performances of his rugby career.
-"When I think back over my Test career, it seems most of my best performances have been outside Australia, such as the World Cup of 1991 in Britain, the Wallaby Tour of the UK in 1988, and the Grand Slam trip of 1984," he said.
+In My Game Your Game Campese called the third Test against South Africa from 1993 one of the greatest performances of his career.
+"When I think back over my Test career, it seems most of my best performances have been outside Australia, such as the 1991 Rugby World Cup in Britain, the 1988 tour, and the Grand Slam trip of 1984," he said.
 "There have been some good moments at home, such as the third Test against South Africa at the Sydney Football Stadium in 1993".

 Following the first two Tests of the series, Campese noticed that following short kick-offs, when mauls would be formed, his opposite South African winger would stand further than 20 metres behind the contest for the ball.
-Prior to the Test, Campese arranged with Wallaby halfback Nick Farr-Jones that if he saw his opposite winger standing far in the backfield, he would call "Leaguey" to signal to Farr-Jones to attempt a blindside move with him.
+Prior to the Test, Campese arranged with Nick Farr-Jones that if he saw his opposite winger standing far in the backfield, he would call "Leaguey" to signal to Farr-Jones to attempt a blindside move with him.
 During the 19th minute of the second half of the third Test Australia formed a rolling maul in their own half.
 Nick Farr-Jones (playing his last Test for Australia) linked with Campese for the last time in their representative careers.
-He went down the blind-side and passed the ball to Campese, who ran past Springbok scrumhalf Robert du Preez.
+He went down the blind-side and passed the ball to Campese, who ran past South Africa scrum-half Robert du Preez.
 Campese ran along the sideline and brought play into South African territory.
 He then gave an inside pass to Farr-Jones in support, who in turn passed the ball inside to Tim Gavin in support.
 Gavin ran the ball into contact.
 The ball came back to Farr-Jones from the ruck, he handed it on to Phil Kearns, who gained metres for Australia with a strong run.
 As the next stage of play developed, Campese had re-positioned himself in the centres where he took a pass, made a tiny break, and lofted a pass over several South African players to Tim Horan in support, who went on to score a try in the 59th minute of the Test.

 Campese received the man of the match award for his performance.
-Following this game, Spiro Zavos in The Sydney Morning Herald called Campese "the Mozart of Rugby."
+Following this game, Spiro Zavos in The Sydney Morning Herald called Campese "the Mozart of rugby."

-1993 Australia rugby union tour
+Australia rugby union tour

-In 1993 Campese toured with the Wallabies for their 1993 Australia rugby union tour, which included a Test against Canada and two Tests against France.
+Campese toured with the Wallabies for their 1993 Australia rugby union tour, which included a Test against Canada and two Tests against France.